avibrazil/Typeform-ETL/README.md

 ```

 ## Database
 A SQL database must exist.
 MySQL and MariaDB tested.
+Use the `examples/datamodel.sql` script to create the database.

 Having “`tf_`” as a table prefix, these are the objects (tables and views) that will be created and updated: